jomjol/AI-on-the-edge-device-docs/param-docs/parameter-pages/Alignment/InitialMirror.md

 # Parameter `InitialMirror`
 Default Value: `false`

+Option for initially mirroring the image on the original x-axis.

 !!!
 Note
-    This parameter is not accessible through the Web Interface Configuration Page!
+    This parameter is accessible on the Reference Image Page but not on the Config page!

-Please fill me with an explanation and useful links